Croats: Arts

-Architecture in Croatia reflects influences of bordering nations.
-Austrian and Hungarian influence is visible in public spaces and buildings in the north and in the central regions, architecture found along coasts of Dalmatia and Istria exhibits Venetian influence.
+Architecture in Croatia reflects the influences of bordering nations.
+Austrian and Hungarian influence is visible in public spaces and buildings in the north and in the central regions, architecture found along the coasts of Dalmatia and Istria exhibits Venetian influence.
 Large squares named after culture heroes, well-groomed parks, and pedestrian-only zones, are features of these orderly towns and cities, especially where large scale Baroque urban planning took place, for instance in Varaždin and Karlovac.
 Subsequent influence of the Art Nouveau was reflected in contemporary architecture.
 Along the coast, the architecture is Mediterranean with a strong Venetian and Renaissance influence in major urban areas exemplified in works of Giorgio da Sebenico and Niccolò Fiorentino such as the Cathedral of St. James in Šibenik.
 The oldest preserved examples of Croatian architecture are the 9th-century churches, with the largest and the most representative among them being the Church of St. Donatus.

 Besides the architecture encompassing the oldest artworks in Croatia, there is a long history of artists in Croatia reaching to the Middle Ages.
 In that period the stone portal of the Trogir Cathedral was made by Radovan, representing the most important monument of Romanesque sculpture in Croatia.
 The Renaissance had the greatest impact on the Adriatic Sea coast since the remainder of Croatia was embroiled in the Hundred Years' Croatian–Ottoman War.
 With the waning of the Ottoman Empire, art flourished during the Baroque and Rococo.
-The 19th and the 20th centuries brought about affirmation of numerous Croatian artisans, helped by several patrons of the arts such as bishop Josip Juraj Strossmayer.
+The 19th and the 20th centuries brought about the affirmation of numerous Croatian artisans, helped by several patrons of the arts such as bishop Josip Juraj Strossmayer.
 Croatian artists of the period achieving worldwide renown were Vlaho Bukovac and Ivan Meštrović.

 The Baška tablet, a stone inscribed with the Glagolitic alphabet found on the Krk island which is dated to 1100, is considered to be the oldest surviving prose in Croatian.
 The beginning of more vigorous development of Croatian literature is marked by the Renaissance and Marko Marulić.
 Besides Marulić, Renaissance playwright Marin Držić, Baroque poet Ivan Gundulić, Croatian national revival poet Ivan Mažuranić, novelist, playwright and poet August Šenoa, poet and writer Antun Gustav Matoš, poet Antun Branko Šimić, expressionist and realist writer Miroslav Krleža, poet Tin Ujević and novelist and short story writer Ivo Andrić are often cited as the greatest figures in Croatian literature.

 Symbols

-The flag of Croatia consists of a red-white-blue tricolor with the Coat of Arms of Croatia in the middle.
-The red-white-blue tricolor was chosen as those were the colours of Pan-Slavism, popular in the 19th century.
+The flag of Croatia consists of a red-white-blue tricolour with the Coat of Arms of Croatia in the middle.
+The red-white-blue tricolor flag was chosen as those were the colours of Pan-Slavism, popular in the 19th century.